abdulelizadeh980/InternIntelligence_Production/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# 🛠️ Machine Predictive Maintenance: End-to-End ML Classification
+# 🛠️ Machine Predictive Maintenance: End-to-End ML Classification (PYTHON)

 ## 📌 Project Overview
 This repository contains an end-to-end Machine Learning project developed for **Predictive Maintenance (PdM)** in industrial manufacturing loops.
 In modern manufacturing environments, unexpected machine failures cause severe downtime losses.
 This project builds a classification model to proactively predict machine failures and determine the specific root cause of the failure based on real-time sensor metrics (temperatures, rotational speed, torque, and tool wear).